Cellcom is a public Israeli telecommunication company traded on the Tel Aviv Stock Exchange under the ticker symbol CEL.

 In 2019, the University of Ariel in the settlement of Ariel in the occupied West Bank awarded Cellcom and Bezeq International (subsidiary of Bezeq) a tender for the provision of Internet services.

 In 2018, Cellcom won a tender by the Shomron regional council in the occupied West Bank, for the provision of cellular services, radio mobile phones, and general services and maintenance.

 Under Israeli law, the Prime Minister has the authority to order Cellcom to provide services to the army.
 Under the Israeli Equipment Registration and IDF Mobilization Law – 1987, the state can take the company’s facilities and equipment for the use of the army.

-In 2012, Cellcom Israel won a Ministry of Defense tender to provide cellular services to the Israeli army for three years, with an option of extending the contract for up to 7 years.
-In 2014, the company and the Israeli army extended the contract to October 2017.
-The company created and maintains a portal for soldiers and their families on its website.
+In 2012, Cellcom Israel won a Ministry of Defense tender to provide cellular services to the Israeli army and the Ministry of Defense for three years, with an option of extending the contract for up to 7 years.
+In 2018, the contract was extended for additional 3 years and in 2021, the Ministry of defense extended the contract for another two years for the worth of NIS 50 million.
+The company created and maintained a portal for soldiers and their families on its website.

 In 2009, a Cellcom sales center called “Results – Telemarketing Services” opened in the Beitar Illit settlement, employing ultra-orthodox Jewish settlers.

 Additionally, the company enjoys the structural advantages of Israeli telecommunication operators over Palestinian providers in the Palestinian market, including the ability to offer 4G and LTE while the Palestinian operators are limited to 3G services.
 Israeli communication providers have an estimated 20 % mobile broadband market share in the occupied West Bank, and have between two to seven times greater frequency service than the Palestinian providers have.

 Click here to read the full report about the involvement of the Israeli cellular companies in the occupation.